Deekshaesha/VSD_PACKAGING_WORKSHOP/README.md

 ---

-# Mini Project
+# Lab Component

-# Comparative Study of Advanced Packaging Technologies for AI Accelerators

-## Objective

-To analyze and compare modern semiconductor packaging technologies used in AI accelerators and high-performance computing systems.
+TO DO analyze and compare modern semiconductor packaging technologies used in AI accelerators and high-performance computing systems.

 ---